ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 ### UR registry constituting the layer 2

-The second layer of the proposed sync protocol is based on `crypto-multi-account` and `account` UR types, wrapping as lists `crypto-hdkey` (the previous version of `hdkey`) and `output-descriptor` respectively.
+The second layer of the proposed sync protocol is based on `multi-account` and `account` UR types, wrapping as lists `hdkey` and `output-descriptor` respectively.

-When using `crypto-multi-account`, this layer aims to synchronize several public keys for the same coin.
+When using `multi-account`, this layer aims to synchronize several public keys for the same coin.
 While when using `account`, this layer aims to add script types for each synchronized public key.

-The CDDL for version 1 `crypto-hdkey` differs from version 2 `hdkey` only in the UR types and CBOR tags it uses, respectively `#6.403` for version 1 and `#6.40403` for version 2.
+The CDDL for version 1 `crypto-multi-account` differs from version 2 `multi-account` only in the UR types and CBOR tags it uses, respectively `#6.1103` for version 1 and `#6.41103` for version 2.

-We break down the structures of `crypto-multi-account` and `account` in Figure 4.
+We break down the structures of `multi-account` and `account` in Figure 4.
 The CDDL for the other UR types are given hereafter.

 ```mermaid
 flowchart TB